Skip to main content

 Literal values

-Literals can appear as expression roots or as dynamic field name keys.
+Literals can appear as expression roots or as keys for dynamic field, dynamic object field, and derived object lookups.

 Scalars